mgoldenisc/iknow/modules/iknowpy/iknowpy/synonymdetection/README.md

 <sup>1</sup> *This 1.2GB figure is daunting, and for good reason.
 But a lot of this space seems due to the amount needed in general for a model.
 I'd say it's akin to renting a storage unit: even if you only have a couple of things to store, the smallest possible unit might still be too big for your stuff.
 A fastText model trained on a much larger corpus clocks in at about 2.4GB when saved in this format on my machine, so it only doubles in size but explodes much larger in terms of encoded information and performance*

 ### Retraining a model
-For a final display, let's go back to the Word2Vec model <sup>2</sup>.
+For a final display, let's go back to the Word2Vec model.
 Recall that it couldn't provide us with a similarity for 'model' and 'cowabunga', because it hadn't seen the word cowabunga.
 We'll retrain with a "corpus" (one sentence) and see what happens after:

     >>> exit()
     $ touch corpora/examplecorpus2.txt